tob-har/one_sample_osc/README.md

 To install the VST plugins unzip the downloaded archive and put the extracted folder tob-har into your VST plugin directory.
 (On MAC you find it here: /Library/Audio/Plug-Ins/VST)

-The open the DAW of your choice and find your plugins under VST/tob-har/
+Then open the DAW of your choice and find your plugins under VST/tob-har/

 The Plugins are made possible thanks to Camomile by Pierre Guillot: